The FiiO FA7 is the company’s first-ever 3D printed universal monitor. Comprising of a quad balanced armature design, the FA7 is priced at $299.99

 FiiO collaborated with HEYGEARS to produce FA7.
 This is a 3D printing manufacturer equipped with Texas Instruments DLP technology-based printers and imported EU IIA medical grade resins from Germany.
 Medical grade is important to prevent unintended allergic reactions when placing the finished monitor in your ear.

-The print job makes use of UV light sources flashing thousands of time to solidify the resin accurately ‘layer by layer’ with a stunning 25um tolerance.
+The print job makes use of UV light sources flashing thousands of times to solidify the resin accurately ‘layer by layer’ with a stunning 25um tolerance.
 You will find the same technology used for jewelry sampling, dentistry, and many other industrial applications.

 Design & Internals